 The netizen (Zhou), according to China Military Online, blamed “the poor quality of military vehicles supplied by the Dongfeng for the casualties of Chinese soldiers during the China-India border clash.

-The Dongfeng Company promptly reported the matter the local police.
-Zhou was later arrested and reportedly admitted to his crime of rumour-mongering, displayed guilt, and penned an apology letter, claims the Chinese reports.
+Zhou was later arrested and reportedly admitted to his crime of rumor-mongering, displayed guilt, and penned an apology letter, claims the Chinese reports.

 On consistent Indian media provocations, China later broke its silence and called the Indian media reports as “fake news” as they were propagating that over 40 Chinese soldiers were killed in the face-off in eastern Ladakh.